 In what way can the statistical bureau influence how the data is saved and can be accessed in a firm?
+Encoding the information in memory or company records

-- Ask about things that are saved.
+- In what way can the statistical bureau influence how the data is saved and can be accessed in a firm? - Ask about things that are saved.
 Chose definitions which are supported by acounting programs.
 Always ask yourself if the answer is possible to get - Support the companies which develop accounting systems - Ask about things that will happen in the future.